eric-unc/eric-unc.github.io/README.md

 # Website
 This is my website!
-It's very basic, since I'm not great at web design and CSS.
-It has plenty of good information though.
-[Here](https://eric-unc.github.io/) is the front page.
+It's pretty basic, but it looks decent.
+It has plenty of good information about me.
+[Here](https://eric-unc.tech) is the front page.

+This site uses [Bulma](https://github.com/jgthms/bulma) for styling and [jQuery](https://github.com/jquery/jquery) for scripting.